 If a household has an income that is over 120 percent of the Area Median Income (AMI) for the most recent two (2) consecutive years, the LACDA will terminate the family's tenancy within 6 months.
 Per the Housing Opportunity Through Modernization Act (HOTMA) final rule (2/14/2023), the over-income policy applies to families receiving EID and families participating in the Family Self-Sufficiency (FSS) Program.
 An over income limit determination for a household will begin when the LACDA becomes aware, through either an annual reexamination or an interim reexamination for an increase if requested by the household, that a family's income exceeds the applicable over income limit.
 The LACDA shall notify the tenant that their household is over income upon the initial determination.
-If the family's income continues to exceed the over-income limit for one (1) year, and that if the family's income continues to exceed over-income limit for the next 12 consecutive months, the family will be terminated within 6 months.
-A final third notification will be sent when the family has exceeded the applicable over income limit for the next 12 consecutive months, the family will be terminated within 6 months of the third notification.
+If the family's income continues to exceed the over-income limit, the LACDA shall provide a second written notification to the family that their income has exceeded the over-income limit for one (1) year, and that if the family will be terminated within 6 months.
+A final third notification will be sent when the family has exceeded the applicable over income limit for 24 consecutive months.
+The household will be terminated within 6 months of the third notification.

-If the LACDA determines through an annual or interim reexamination that a previously overincome family has income that now is below the over-income limit, the family is no longer subject to the over-income limit policy.
+If the LACDA determines through an annual or interim reexamination that a previously over-income family has income that now is below the over-income limit, the family is no longer subject to the over-income limit policy.
 If the family becomes over-income again, they are entitled to a new 2-year grace period.